NinaArens/Institute/README.md

 #Institute system documentation
 This system was commissioned by Portius and developed by Rialorm.
-It requires Vadi’s m&m to function.
+It is developed for Mudlet and requires Vadi’s m&m to function.
+To install, import the XML file by opening your profile, going to scripts, and use the green import icon at the top.

 ##Target
 **`t <target>`** - This alias sets and highlights your target.
 It only accepts a single word, so use the base noun to target mobiles.
 This is case sensitive, meaning if you enter “t portius” that Portius won’t be highlighted.